 Year 2021 – as society heaves with change, it is often difficult to distinguish between those transformations that have come to stay and those that are more of a passing cult.

-While the appeal of having real-time payment capabilities is rewarding, there are many factors which impede banks and credit unions from pulling the trigger on implementing real time payment solutions.
+While the appeal of having real-time payment capabilities is rewarding, there are many factors that impede banks and credit unions from pulling the trigger on implementing real-time payment solutions.

 While a lot is said about the potential benefits of real-time payments, let us analyze the reasons why FIs are slow to adopt real-time payment solutions.

 Our conversations with decision-makers in the banking industry have uncovered many reasons that hamper the adoption of real-time payment solutions.

 Multiple players in an industry open up challenges of either having to choose one system or offer multiple systems with interoperability between them.
 The round-the-corner stance of Federal Reserve’s FedNow alongside The Clearing House RTP (Real-Time Payments), a system that has rejuvenated payments after almost 40 years, stalked by other players like Zelle, makes the terrain very difficult to maneuver.
 Banks are struggling with their gambit to choose from one or all of these.

 2. Now that the pandemic is almost over, do we still need innovative payment solutions?

 There is no doubt that Covid-19 has had a profound bearing on accelerating the demand for payment solutions, spawning a host of new and imaginative use cases in the payment ecosystem.
 But now that banks believe that the pandemic is almost over, there is a tendency to apply brakes on payment innovation, envisaging a back-to-normal scenario into a pseudo-safety zone for banks.